Dr Indishe Senanayake

 Biography

-Indishe obtained his Bachelor's and Master's degrees from the University of Moratuwa, Sri Lanka.
-After graduation, he worked as a lecturer at his alma mater and as a research engineer at the Arthur C Clarke Institute for Modern Technologies.
+Indishe holds a B.Sc.
+Engineering (Hons) and an MPhil in Earth Resources Engineering from the University of Moratuwa, Sri Lanka.
+After graduation, he worked as a lecturer at his alma mater and as a research engineer at the Arthur C. Clarke Institute for Modern Technologies, where he was engaged in teaching, research, and administrative responsibilities.

 Qualifications